How Can Project Scheduling Make Your Project a Success?

 Consequently, a project schedule is a document that aggregates all of these moving parts and turns them into a coherent tool for answering the question: Who needs to do what, and when?

-A project schedule also tracks task dependencies and progress, so the best examples often contain interactive elements and real-time updates with the help of the relevant tools.
+A project schedule also tracks task dependencies and progress, so the best project schedule examples often contain interactive elements and real-time updates with the help of project scheduling tools.

 The Benefits of Project Scheduling

 Project scheduling is one of the best ways to ensure that your project runs smoothly.

 If you’ve created an accurate, realistic schedule, you and your project team will be able to complete the project without a hitch.

 When you adhere to a project schedule, you can easily see if there are any risks or obstacles.
 For example, if you notice that the project may need some changes, you can communicate with the client and review your change policy.

 Without a schedule, you wouldn’t have noticed it until the last minute.
 But with a schedule, your vision is 20/20 and you’ll notice problems even before they occur.

 Project scheduling is also a great way of securing stakeholder approval, and improving the stakeholders’ perception of the project.